-- The study is conducted considering that the tie-breaker between the two bus sections of the main switchgear SWGR-001 and the switch tagged TAL1-D5 in Feeder 1 are open. - Since both network feeders are normally electrically isolated, both 550kW generators are assumed to be on standby. - Since the specified AASC cables are not available in the standard ETAP library, AAC cables are used instead.
+- Since the specified AASC cables are not available in the standard ETAP library, AAC cables are used instead.
 The electrical and geometric characteristics of the selected cable are modified to match the AASC cable specifications provided by QEC. - Harmonic analysis is not included in the current study.
 Feeder thermal limits are assessed solely based on the feeder ampacities provided by QEC. - The boundary conditions for the voltage limits at all networks nodes (buses) are assumed to be +/-5%. - QEC advised that most of the loads are non-inductive and that the overall power factor for each feeder is in the order of 0.99.
-For the purpose of this study, all loads are assumed to have a 0.95 power factor for more conservative values of load currents.
+For the purpose of this study, all loads are assumed to have a 0.95 power factor for more conservative values of load currents. - Cables from the RGF sources to the recommended network tie-in locations are not considered in the study.
+Sizes and lengths of these cable shall be determined during detailed design based on the RGF location.

-- Cables from the RGF sources to the recommended network tie-in locations are not considered in the study.
-Sizes and lengths of these cable shall be determined during detailed design based on the RGF location. - Based on overhead line conductor parameters provided by QEC, resistance, reactance, and susceptance values for overhead lines are calculated using ETAP considering the following conductor configuration on the pole structure: - Conductor height: 34 ft. - Spacing between phases: 3 ft. - Generator plant service loads are not considered in the analysis.
+- Based on overhead line conductor parameters provided by QEC, resistance, reactance, and susceptance values for overhead lines are calculated using ETAP considering the following conductor configuration on the pole structure: - Conductor height: 34 ft. - Spacing between phases: 3 ft. - Generator plant service loads and the main camp feeder (Feeder 3) are not considered in the analysis. - Switch RES1-TPXX in Feeder 2 is assumed to be open. - Where the phase connection is not identified for non-load carrying poles, an arbitrary phase is assigned to these poles as this will not affect the results of the study.